Drawing

 To change the order of effects, drag one to a new position.

-The ability to place certain effects above or below others in the list depends on their type.
+The ability to place certain properties or effects above or below others in the list depends on their type.
 These types are presented in the Appearance panel as sections separated with lines.
-Let's see how those types would be arranged if all possible effects were present in the panel at the same time.
+Let's take a text object as an example.
+The panel has separated all properties into three sections.

 The Style of an Object